Agricultural Land Management to Optimize Productivity and Natural Resource Conservation at Farm and Watershed Scales

 2C: Quantify impacts of juniper removal on surface and groundwater resources in central Oklahoma.

-Obj 3: Develop climate-informed decision support tools for crop and forage management, for natural resource conservation, and to support assessments of policy options.
+Obj 3: Develop climate-informed decision support tools for crop and forage management, natural resource conservation, and policy options assessments.

-3A: Develop and maintain a fundamental climate database and statistical analyses covering the Fort Cobb Reservoir Experimental Watershed and Little Washita River Experimental Watershed to support CEAP-related analyses and modeling.
+3A: Develop and maintain a fundamental climate database and statistical analyses covering two CEAP watersheds in Oklahoma.

-3B: Generate daily grids of synthetic weather that are both spatially and temporally coherent and replicate recent climate statistics for use in hydrologic and agronomic models.
+3B: Generate synthetic weather patterns that are both spatially and temporally coherent with recent observations for use in hydrologic models.

 3D: Develop multi-scale, multiple-objective optimization framework for agricultural production, conservation, and policy assessment.